ruthlessness is mercy upon ourselves

 Permalink

 Asmodia is thirteen the first time the lord's third son, the one who's being tracked for the priesthood, decides to have his way with her.
 She tries to fight back; her blows are, unsurprisingly, ineffectual against a boy two years her senior.
-Afterwards he has her whipped for having the audacity to lay a hand on him.
+Afterwards he has her whipped with a scourge for having the audacity to lay a hand on him.

 It's not that she didn't know, before that, that the lord's family could be petty and cruel.
 It's not even that she thought she was somehow special.
 It's just—